WICG/view-transitions/explainer.md

       └─ ::page-transition-incoming-image(header-text)
 ```

+The new pseudo-elements follow the same pattern as the first, but for a subset of the page.
+For instance, `::page-transition-outgoing-image(header-text)` is a 'screenshot' of the header text, and `::page-transition-incoming-image(header-text)` is a live representation of the new header text.
+Although, in this case, the header text images are identical, but the element has changed position.

-And without any further customization, here's the result:
+Without any further customization, here's the result:

 https://user-images.githubusercontent.com/93594/185895421-0131951f-c67b-4afc-97f8-44aa16cfbed7.mp4